yard

 calendar_monthTiming Your Feeding Through the Season

-Warm season feeders, especially indeterminate tomato vines and fruiting peppers, hit their stride when nights warm up.
+Warm-season feeders, especially indeterminate tomato vines and fruiting pepper plants, hit their stride when nights warm up.
 They respond best to steady, smaller doses rather than one big blast.

 In cold climates you might fertilize once just after you prep new beds in spring, then again as fruits start to form.
 Warmer zone 8-11 gardens often squeeze in an extra light midseason feeding.

-• fiber_manual_recordCool season start: Light fertilizer mixed into top 2–3 inches of soil at planting.
+• fiber_manual_recordCool-season start: Light fertilizer mixed into the top 2-3 inches of soil at planting

-• fiber_manual_recordWarm season start: Balanced organic fertilizer under and around transplants, water in well.
+• fiber_manual_recordWarm-season start: Balanced organic fertilizer under and around transplants, then water in well

 water_dropHow to Apply Fertilizer Without Burning Plants